SAoME/gb-toolbox/README.md

 - **v0.26:** Added link to last reply for threads in the Watches table (thanks Robin & Arman Ossi Loko).
 - **v0.27:** Added minor tweaks to NavigatorTabs menu.
 - **v0.28:** Improved handling of "Go to last reply" links so that they scroll to the last reply more accurately.
+- **v0.29:** Added Withhold Message Injector feature to withhold pages (see Features section).
+This still is not implemented on withhold conversations.
+SubFeed column has also been removed from withheld submissions conversations.